In-House Social Media Managers

 • Build a reusable launch playbook that improves with each campaign — documenting which formats, hooks, and sequences drive the best results.

-• Track post-launch performance across all three platforms to prove campaign ROI and refine the strategy for the next launch.
+• Track post-launch performance across supported platforms to prove campaign ROI and refine the strategy for the next launch.

 Sample Scripts For This Workflow